How to Assign Content to Students

 Set your assignment name, instructions, classes, and due date.
 A default set of instructions will be set that you can customize.
 Click Submit when you’re done.

-Note: When setting classes on an assignment, only you and students in those classes will be able to access the assignment.
+Note: When assigning to specific classes, only you and students in those classes will be able to access the assignment.
+Otherwise, you can give any student a code to join the class.

 Step 5: Share with Students